karthik0010/Assure-Documentation-2/5-Test Case/2-Create Test Case.md

    ![Click the record button](./TestcaseImages/2.Click%20the%20record%20button.png)

 3. **Perform Your Actions**:
-   Now, perform the actions you want to record, and the UI sensor will capture each one automatically.
+   Now, perform the actions you want to record, and the Recorder will capture each one automatically.

 4. **Stop Recording**:
    When you’re done, hit the red *Stop* button to complete the recording.